Ian Nicholls, AROnline’s historian-in-residence, tells the story of Austin Morris, and its part in the downfall of the British motor industry.

 British Leyland comfirmed that Frank Tilston would take up his appointment as Director and General Manager at Cowley from 14 December 1970.
 He had spent several years in Canada and the United States working for Chrysler, then became Production Manager of Ford’s Dagenham plant.
 In 1966, he left to join Rootes, which later became part of Chrysler.

 At Chrysler’s plants in Coventry he carried through a complete reorganisation of production machinery and methods including the replacement of piecework by Measured Day Work.
-At Cowley, the integration of the former Pressed Steel Fisher company within the Austin-Morris group meant that, for the first time, British Leyland had body manufacture and final assembly on the same site.
+At Cowley, the integration of the former Pressed Steel Fisher company within Austin Morris meant that, for the first time, British Leyland had body manufacture and final assembly on the same site.
 Large tracts of the South Works at Cowley were rebuilt to take two new parallel assembly lines.

 Unions apply more pressure